 What do I need to bring?
 You turn up on the first day with your dog, their usual collar or harness and lead, some treats you know they like*, a toy (for leave with objects and listening whilst excited) and the £80.
 Once we’re all together, we take a couple of minutes to fill in the registration forms and then we’re ready to start!

 Can I bring my friend or family along?
 Of course!
 Anyone and everyone is welcome.
 Sensible children too- we charge per dog, not per person.

 What if something happened and we had to miss a class or two?
 It’s OK, you won’t be thrown in the deep end- with a small class and 2 trainers, we will soon have you up to speed.

 What if my dog falls ill/ My girl has a season?
-Don’t worry- just start again on the next course.
+Don’t worry- if you let us know, then we’ll arrange for you to start again on the next course.
 We wouldn’t charge you if your reasons are genuine.

 Susan Lyall MA CANTAB, (Affinity Dog Training, Northampton) is a dog trainer qualified as a graduate with the ADTB able to teach and assess puppy – gold levels.
 I am also qualified to teach with two Cambridge degrees.

 Children’s Club … (like the BBC’s “Who let the dogs out?” for beginners) As a qualified teacher I am looking into starting a fun club for children (7 to 14) wishing to train their dogs here in Northampton, possibly on Saturdays.
 By the way, children are welcome to attend with their parents in all of our classes.
 Once you’re 15, then you can train your dog in a regular class on your own 🙂 Please contact me if your child is interested.
 More news (hopefully) soon!